junaidhas/tip-calculator/README.md

 # tip-calculator
-To calculate each person split in a restaurant bill
+To calculate each person split in a restaurant bill along with the tip percentage